Overview

 FV = P × [((1 + r)^n − 1) / r] × (1 + r)

-These figures are illustrative — actual blended returns vary by allocation and market conditions, and annuity rates at the time of purchase will differ from the 6.5% assumption used here.
+These figures are illustrative.
+Actual blended returns vary by allocation and market conditions, and annuity rates at purchase time will differ from the 6.5% assumption used here.
 For a calculation tailored to your own contribution amount, allocation choice, and time horizon, use the NPS Calculator, and pair it with the Retirement Calculator to see how your NPS pension fits alongside EPF, PPF, and other retirement income sources.